Your Initial Appearance – Arraignment

 Nolo Contendere (no contest pleas)

-However, it is important to note that if you enter a nolo contendere, you can be sentenced similar to a guilty plea.
+However, it is important to note that if you enter a nolo contendere, you can be sentenced in a manner similar to a guilty plea.

 The trial date has arrived and both the prosecution and defense are ready to argue their cases.
 The prosecution needs to prove to the jury that you are guilty “beyond a reasonable doubt”.
 The defense the, only has to give the jury a reason to “doubt” your guilt.
 The stages of a trial go in a specific order: